oat-sa/taohub-articles/forge/qti/tao-pci.md

 id\
 Implementers of Custom Interaction Hooks will make the id attribute public to make the Rendering Engine able to identify Custom Interaction Hook Instance.<br/>

-The modifications in this section provide a nice and clean programmatic interface to implement the Communication Bridge and:\
+The modifications in this section provide a nice and clean programmatic interface to implement the Communication Bridge and:<br/>

  1. Allow the Rendering Engine providing the necessary communication channels to Custom Interaction Hooks.<br/>

  2. Enable Custom Interaction Hooks to register to the Rendering Engine but also notify it for some through the notifyDone() and notifyReady() methods.